Current Maryland Mortgage and Refinance Rates

 MMP Flex Loans

-The MMP also offers Flex loans, which, similar to 1st Time Advantage loan programs, include Flex Direct, Flex 5000 and Flex 3% Loan, along with two grants:
+The MMP also offers Flex loans, which, similar to 1st Time Advantage loan programs, include Flex Direct, Flex 5000 and Flex 3% Loan, along with the Flex 3% Grant, equal to 3 percent of the first mortgage, with no repayment requirement.

 Maryland SmartBuy is available to first-time homebuyers who have at least $1,000 in student loan debt.
 Through the program, borrowers can get up to 15 percent of the home’s purchase price, up to $40,000, to pay off student loan debt.
 The debt must be paid when the home is purchased.